utopia-rise/godot-2.5D-isometric-map-editor/README.md

 Classic tiled map does not permit to create complex isometric map with 3D logic.
 This tool is designed so.
 Here every basic node is an `IsometricPositionable`, which means it has 3D coordinated and size (an `AABB`).
-Then a topological render graph is generated so that tiles are well ordered, according to their 3D position.
+Then a topological graph is generated so that tiles are well ordered, according to their 3D position.
 Here is a list of `IsometricPositionable`:
 - `IsometricMap`, an `IsometricPositionable` designed to contains other `IsometricPositionable`.
 - `IsometricTile`, basically a 3D bloc to create your map.